 There’s no entry fees or entry gates, just merely a parking fee to pay.
 Then you’re free to wander around and explore the henge, that in this case stretches over hundreds of metres.
 Just make sure your dog stays on a leash as there’s plenty of local sheep out grazing in the fields too (plus lots of sheep poo to avoid, too).
 Best of all there’s far few visitors and you can get right up to the stones, making for a far more magical impression at this dog-friendly attraction.

-11. Explore the Street Art of Shoreditch
+11. Explore the Street Art

 12. Explore Mining Ruins near Land’s End